leylaKapi/leylaKapi.github.io/source/_posts/2014-11-07-ubuntu-13-dot-10-missing-date-and-time-in-the-menu-bar.markdown

 ### Fix date/time in menu bar

 If you are update or upgrade your pc, you can getting error about menu bar for date - time missing .
-For fix this bug, you should write below commands step by step ,
+For fixing this bug, you should write below commands step by step ,

 - Re-install `indicator-datetime` run ,